 The Osceola Energy Initiative is working with local Osceola County governments to implement a number of projects intended to save the community money.
-To learn more, click the link above.

 The Osceola Energy Initiative (OEI) was created by a partnership between Osceola County and the City of St. Cloud.
 The Osceola Energy Initiative is working to retrofit the City of St. Cloud City Hall building with a Solar Education Center which is planned to include real time interactive monitoring.

 The Osceola Energy Initiative (OEI) is currently working with Public Works on Traffic Light Synchronization Project in Osceola County which consists of the retiming of traffic signals continuously on a total of forty-four lane miles of on John Young Parkway from U. S. 192 to Greenwald Way and on Osceola Parkway from Buenaventura Boulevard to John Young Parkway.